Marginal Interventional Effects: Identification and Estimation with Instrumental Variables

 \subsection{Illustration}

-We illustrate the MIE estimators described in Section \ref{subsec:Estimation-IV} by reanalyzing data from \citeauthor{Carneiro2011}'s (2011) study on the economic returns to college (see also \citealt{zhou2020heterogeneous}).
-The dataset consists of 1,747 white males at ages 16-22 in 1979, drawn from the National Longitudinal Survey of Youth (NLSY) 1979.
-Treatment ($A$) is college attendance defined by having attained any post-secondary education by 1991.
+We illustrate the MIE estimators described in Section \ref{subsec:Estimation-IV} by reanalyzing data from \citeauthor{Carneiro2011}'s (2011) study of the economic returns to college (see also \citealt{zhou2020heterogeneous}).
+The sample consists of 1,747 white males at ages 16-22 in 1979, drawn from the National Longitudinal Survey of Youth (NLSY79).
+Treatment ($A$) is college attendance, defined by having attained any post-secondary education by 1991.
 The treated group consists of 865 individuals, and the untreated group consists of 882 individuals.
-The outcome $Y$ is the natural logarithm of hourly wage around 1991, defined as the average of deflated (to 1983 dollars) non-missing hourly wages reported between 1989 and 1993.
+The outcome $Y$ is the natural logarithm of hourly wage around 1991, measured as the average of non-missing hourly wages (deflated to 1983 dollars) reported between 1989 and 1993.
 The pretreatment variables ($X$) include linear and quadratic terms of mother's years of schooling, number of siblings, the Armed Forces Qualification Test (AFQT) score adjusted by years of schooling, permanent local log earnings at age 17 (county log earnings averaged between 1973 and 2000), permanent local unemployment rate at age 17 (state unemployment rate averaged between 1973 and 2000), as well as a dummy variable indicating urban residence at age 14 and cohort dummies.
-The instrumental variables ($Z\backslash X$) include: (a) the presence of a four-year college in the county of residence at age 14; (b) local wage in the county of residence at age 17; (c) local unemployment rate in the state of residence at age 17; and (d) average tuition in public four-year colleges in the county of residence at age 17; and (e) their interactions with mother's years of schooling, number of siblings, and the adjusted AFQT score.
-Following the original study, we also include four variables in $X$ but not in $Z$: years of experience in 1991, years of experience in 1991 squared, local log earnings in 1991, and local unemployment rate in 1991.
-More details about the data can be found in the online appendix of \citet{Carneiro2011}.
+The excluded instruments ($Z\backslash X$) include: (a) the presence of a four-year college in the county of residence at age 14; (b) local wage in the county of residence at age 17; (c) local unemployment rate in the state of residence at age 17; and (d) average tuition in public four-year colleges in the county of residence at age 17; and (e) their interactions with mother's years of schooling, number of siblings, and the adjusted AFQT score.
+Following Carneiro et al. (2011), we also include four variables in $X$ but not in $Z$: years of experience in 1991, years of experience in 1991 squared, local log earnings in 1991, and local unemployment rate in 1991.
+Further details about the dataset and variable construction can be found in the online appendix of Carneiro et al. (2011).